Lauren Wells (hurdler): Personal

 Boden was born on 3 August 1988 in Canberra.
 She attended Kaleen Primary School before going to high school at Lyneham High School and Daramalan College.
 She then attended the University of Canberra, where she earned a Bachelor of Science in Psychology while majoring in sport science.
 In 2004, she was named the ACT Sports Star of the Year – Junior Athlete and earned the Pierre de Coubertin Award.
 As of 2012, she lives in Canberra.

 Boden is 179 cm tall and weighs 66 kg.

 People confuse her for Jana Pittman.
 They look alike and have a similar hurdling style.
 Many news stories about Boden compare her to Pittman.

 Athletics

 Boden is an athletics competitor in the 400 metre hurdles event, 400 metres event and the long jump.
 She started competing in athletics when she was five years old.
 She competes for the North Canberra/Gungahlin athletics club.
 She is coached by Matt Beckenham, became her coach in 2003.
 Her training partner is Melissa Breen.
 She has held an athletics scholarship from the ACT Academy of Sport and the Australian Institute of Sport.
 Running for the Australian national team, she wears number 81.

-Boden will represent Australia at the 2012 Summer Olympics, where she made her Olympic debut in the 400 metre hurdle event as Australia's only competitor in the event.
+Boden represented Australia at the 2012 Summer Olympics, where she made her Olympic debut in the 400 metre hurdle event as Australia's only competitor in the event.